Beauty and the Beast: Cocteau’s Fairy Tale Masterpiece

 Cocteau’s version is truly the cornerstone of all filmic fairy tales that were and are to come, animated or otherwise.
 Yet, its themes and historical allusions are anything but fantasy.
 At its heart, Beauty and the Beast is about sacrifice, profound loneliness and love’s ability to conquer in the face of fear and violence.
 A visual metaphor for the psychological aftermath of the battlefield, the smoke that rises from The Beast’s bloodied paws after he kills serves as a visible indication of his guilt, regardless of the deed’s justification (protecting Belle or serving one’s country).
 In its otherworldly worldliness Cocteau’s Beauty and the Beast still holds resonance today– and much can be learned from its message of transformative, unconventional love in the face of tyranny and prejudice.

 Beauty and the Beast premieres on Hollywood Suite March 4 at 9pm ET and is available On Demand and on Hollywood Suite GO all month in March!
-Enjoy more masterpieces from Janus Films and The Criterion Collection each Saturday at 9pm ET on Hollywood Suite.
+Enjoy more masterpieces from Janus Films and The Criterion Collection.